|JS9: astronomical image display right in your browser|

 Energy Spectrum Counts in Regions Radial Profile

-Release 1.9 (06/08/16) adds support for multi-extension FITS, 3D cubes, image arithmetic, RGB image processing, gesture configuration, new scales and colormaps
+Release 1.9 (06/08/16) adds support for multi-extension FITS, 3D cubes, image arithmetic, RGB image processing, gesture config, new scales and colormaps.

 Release 1.8 (03/21/16) adds support for image blending, image filters, wcs reprojections, colorbar, blinking, Gaussian blur, line region with distance measure, raw data layer manipulation.